 - Why should the audience listen to you?

 - How are you going to present?

-In an effective speech your audience will only remember 3 to 4 main ideas.
-Decide on the essential ideas vital for their understanding your topic.
+In an effective speech, your audience will only remember 3 to 4 main ideas.
+Decide on the essential ideas vital for their understanding of your topic.
 These are your key points.
-Make a brief outline with supporting details, quotes and graphics.
+Make a brief outline with supporting details, quotes, and graphics.